googlegenomics/bigquery-examples/pgp/data-stories/issues-with-the-variant-centric-approach/README.md

 database (as of May 16 2014).

-This story contains two vignettes based on real world data, an interlude, and a final piece of speculative fiction.
+This story contains two vignettes based on real world data, an interlude, a piece of speculative fiction, and a happy conclusion.

 1. Frederick can't find participants with Factor V Leiden
 2. Thomas confirms the amazing intelligence of PGP participants
 3. Interlude: Casey updates the database
 4. Emily is confused about variant frequencies
+5. Ending: Casey retroactively makes data variant-agnostic

 Frederick can't find participants with Factor V Leiden
 ------------------------------------------------------